MouseApps/RPi_LIRC/README.md

 * Push down arrow key until SSH is highlighted and push the Enter key
 * Push Enter again
 * You should see this ![Success](images/SSHEnabled.jpg "SSH")
+* If you are connecting via WiFi, be sure to configure the Pi to connect to your router as this will make it impossible to go headless once you unplug everything
 * Sip Beer, shut down Pi, and move the Pi to a more convenient location that has line of sight to your IR device

+TL:DR Boot to Desktop, enable SSH, shutdown and move to convenient location

 ### Step 4: Attach IR board

 I don't think there would be any impact of having the board attached through steps 1-3 but we held off until SSH was enabled to plug it in.
-Keeping it wrapped in the bubble wrap kept it safe from splashes
+Keeping it wrapped in the bubble wrap kept it safe from splashes.
+To attach the board, simply sandwich the two together - shouldn't take too much effort so __dont force it__.

+TL:DR S'mores

+### Step 5: Attach power to Pi and connect via SSH

+SSH'ing into the Pi will allow you to contorl the Pi via command line just like how we did it in Step 3.
+This allows you to run your Pi "Headless", meaning no monitor or keyboad attached to it.
+This is helpful for our build because we generally won't have a monitor or keyboard attached to this device.

+How to connect to Pi via SSH:

+* Plug Pi into power source which will turn Pi on
+*